UCL/dxh/README.md

 ### Prerequisites

 Compatible with Python 3.9 and 3.10.
-[Requires DOLFINx v0.6.0 or above to be installed](https://github.com/FEniCS/dolfinx#installation).
+[We recommend DOLFINx v0.7.0 or above to be installed](https://github.com/FEniCS/dolfinx#installation) although we support v0.6.0 for now.

 ### Installation